Delaware Air National Guard: Hurricane Katrina

 On 31 Aug 2005 "Task Force Delaware" composed of the 166th Security Forces of the Delaware Air National Guard and the 153rd Military Police Company (United States) of the Delaware Army National Guard deployed to Gulfport, Mississippi in response to Hurricane Katrina.
 Two C-130 Aircraft carried around 75 troops, the first of about 400 troops from Delaware.
 The Delaware Guard under the direction of Joint Task Force Katrina and the Mississippi National Guard, operated 24-hour traffic control points, roving patrols, presence patrols as well as performing humanitarian operations in the Gulfport, Long Beach, Biloxi and Pass Christian areas.
 Humanitarian aid was distributed such as potable water, ice and MRE's (Meal, Ready-to-Eat).

 Over a dozen C-130 transport missions brought Civil Engineers from the 166 Civil Engineer Squadron (CES), communications specialists, ground and air medical personnel, fire fighters (166CES) and other skilled personnel who contributed to relief efforts in almost a dozen cities in Mississippi as well as Louisiana in the city of New Orleans, in areas north of Lake Pontchartrain such as the towns of Slidell and Hammond.
 Participants of these relief efforts received the Humanitarian Service Medal.

-The commander of the 142nd Aeromedical Evacuation Squadron, Col. Virginia Schneider, recalled a year after Hurricane Katrina:

-We initiated a recall of all personnel and I was so impressed with the response I received.
-Within a few short hours I had over 20 nurses and medical technicians willing to drop everything to help the people of New Orleans.
-They assisted with one of the largest civilian medical evacuations in U.S. history.
-We are all saddened when tragedy strikes the U.S. but we are grateful that we possess a skill and capability to provide medical help when needed.